|

 feeling from Clash of the Titans, in the end I skipped it.

-"The Dude Rides") just because of Jeff Bridges and his stupid
+Tron: Legacy (aka "The Dude Rides") just because of Jeff Bridges

-expression that worked so well in The Coen Brothers
+and his stupid open-mouthed blank expression that worked so well in

-bothered me in every movie of his after it never left his face in
+but which has bothered me in every movie of his after it never left

 Arlington Road.
 Ah, who am I kidding?
 TRON was soooo cool